LikeGeil/MacOS/README.md

 The easiest way is to use default **pastebin** script.
 Insert OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console:

-	pastebin run XKuCTt6s
+	pastebin run k8kam9EG

 After a moment, a nice system installer will be shown.
 You will be prompted to select your preferred language, select and format a boot volume, create a user profile and customize some settings.
 After that, the system will be successfully installed.

 ## Updates

-If you have installed MacOS, you need to download Updates.
+If you have installed SoftOS, you need to download Updates.
 Every Update is on our Update-Server and will not downloaded at the Setup.